mrigankpawagi/GuardRails/README.md

 # GuardRails
 VSCode extension to help developers set up guardrails around their functions, by helping them disambiguate purpose statements.

+- Our paper was presented at the 6th Annual COMPUTE Conference by ACM India.
+Check it out [here](https://arxiv.org/abs/2312.08189).
 - The VSCode extension is available on the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=MrigankPawagi.guardrails).
 - A dataset on the performance of GuardRails in comparison with Copilot Chat is available [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRwmXlP8V6gbXtB1oQ5IUXfbRjW3eoCYKcbm-zN4uXphd_AK4Wj0CZzVmeXW4XvF2_scszdCD89CFpV/pubhtml?gid=0&single=true).